F-theory and the Classification of Little Strings: Classifying Fibers

 \subsubsection{Rank One LSTs}

 Consider next the case of rank one LSTs, i.e. those in which there are two compact curves in the base.
 As we have already remarked, in this and all higher rank LSTs, all the curves of the base will be $\mathbb{P}^1$'s, and moreover, they will have self-intersection $-x$ for $1 \leq x \leq 12$.
 Now, in the case of two curves, we can have various violations of normal crossing.
-For example, we can have curves which intersect along a tangency.
-This occurs in both the $4 || 1$ and $2 || 2$ configurations, the latter describing a type III Kodaira fiber.
-Observe that in both cases, there is a smoothing deformation which takes us from an order two tangency to a loop, i.e. we can deform to $// 4 , 1 //$ and $// 2 , 2 //$.
-In addition to these rank one LSTs, there is just one more configuration given by $1,1$, which in some sense is the most ``conventional'' possibility (as all intersections respect normal crossing).
+For example, we can have curves which intersect along a tangency which occurs in $4 || 1$.
+Observe that in this cases, there is a smoothing deformation which takes us from an order two tangency to a loop, i.e. we can deform to $// 4 , 1 //$.
+In addition to these rank one LSTs, there are two more configurations given by $1,1$ and $// 2 , 2 //$.
+The former configuration $1,1$ is in some sense the most ``conventional'' possibility (as all intersections respect normal crossing).

 To this end, let us first discuss fiber enhancements for the $1,1$ configuration.
 We shall then turn to the cases where there is either a violation of normal crossing or a loop configuration.
 Whenever curves with gauge algebras intersect, matter charged under each gauge algebra will pair up into a mixed representation of the gauge algebras.
 The mixed anomaly condition places strong constraints on which representations are allowed to pair up.
 The allowed set of mixed representations for two curves intersecting at a single point is given in section 6.2 of reference \cite{Heckman:2015bfa}.
 Consider for example, the $1,1$ base.
 We have: